pburakov/cs/README.md

  graduate should know.
 Implementations are accompanied by in-code comments and brief essential information about them.

-I started working on this repository when I was preparing for interviews as I needed to brush up on my CS skills.
-Solutions repository contains solutions of some common problems that are encountered on interviews or set the pattern for their solution.

 The code is written in **Python 3**.
 Data structures are implemented as Python modules.
  If you never used Python before, I strongly recommend to get familiar with its syntax and modules, before starting.

+The contents of this repository are not a replacement for Computer Science class.
+I started working on this repository when I was preparing for interviews as I needed to brush up on my CS skills.
+Solutions repository contains solutions of some common problems that are encountered on interviews or set the pattern for their solution.

 ## Sources
 Most implementations are taken or adapted from the following books: